-- Designated staff have appropriate refresher training every two years - All staff who work with children undertake training at least annually.
-Also that temporary staff and volunteers are made aware of the school's arrangements for Child Protection and their responsibilities as set out in the 'Child Protection Procedures Flowchart (See Appendix 4).
+- DSLs have appropriate refresher training every two years - All staff who work with children undertake training at least annually and that temporary staff and volunteers are made aware of the school's arrangements for Child Protection and their responsibilities as set out in the 'Child Protection Procedures Flowchart (See Appendix 4).

-The governing body remedies any deficiencies or weaknesses brought to its attention without delay and have:
+The Governing Body remedies any deficiencies or weaknesses brought to its attention without delay and:

-- procedures for dealing with allegations of abuse against staff/volunteers - ➤ A member of the governing body (usually the Chair) is nominated to be responsible for liaising with the LA/partner agencies in the event of allegations of abuse being made against the Head teacher - The governing body reviews its policies/procedures annually and provides information to the LEA about them.
+- > Has procedures for dealing with allegations of abuse against staff/volunteers - Nominates a member of the governing body (usually the Chair) to be responsible for liaising with the LA/partner agencies in the event of allegations of abuse being made against the Headteacher - Reviews its policies/procedures annually and provides information to the LEA about them.